amir-elahi/amir-elahi/README.md

  - 🏛️ PhD student at EPFL
  - 🔭 Researching time series prediction with foundation models
  - 🧗‍♂️ Exploring ML applications in chemistry and engineering
- - ⛰️ Experienced in process modeling, optimization.
-Worked as a process engineering in the pharma industry.
+ - ⛰️ Experienced in process modeling and optimization.
+Worked as a process engineer in the pharma industry.
  - 🥼 I've also done some lab work in process design and automation.

 Feel free to connect and share your thoughts or ideas! 😄 💯